Flèche indiquant qu'il faut faire délier la page.

 Inspired by James Cameron's Avatar films, Mathilde embodies one of the blue characters, much to the delight of both children and adults.
 Her character, in costume and makeup, dazzles the audience with the tenderness and curiosity in her gaze towards humanity.
 The combat, acrobatics, and soaring moments are integral parts of the journey, driven by an instinct for survival that is both exhilarating and unexpected!

-Nouveau monde 2.0 : Mathilde porte un costume tiré des films Avatar de James Cameron.
+Nouveau monde 2.0 : Mathilde en Avatar de James Cameron, une goutte de verre dans la main.

 Sea Effect